 Positive content must be relevant

 The positive content must be able to be made more relevant to the search than the negative content.
 Google and other search engines assign search ranking and visibility based on relevance to the users' query.
 If a search result is above another

 Positive content must be evergreen

 The positive content must be "evergreen" in nature.
 It cannot be ephemeral or temporary in its relevancy.
 For example, a press release about an upcoming event may occupy a space high in search results for a time, but then fall back because it will not be as relevant in a few months.
 Wikipedia pages are an example of evergreen content - they will almost always be fresh and topically relevant.
 Many other types of content are also evergreen.

 The positive content must be technically suitable

 Technically suitable content performs better in search.
 For example, an article with the brand name in the article title will, in most cases, outperform articles that do not.

-Technical aspects also encompass factors such as dwell-time (how long a user spends on the page), search volume, bounce rate, and more.
+Technical aspects also encompass factors such as dwell time (how long a user spends on the page), search volume, bounce rate, and more.
 The positive content should appeal to a wide variety of interests.
 An article about a company that answers many related questions that users are asking will show up in more searches.
-For example, an article about company financials should answer many related questions as well such as "What are the company revenues?", "Is the company profitable?", as well as regularly updated earnings information.
+For example, an article about company financials should answer many related questions as well, such as "What are the company revenues?", "Is the company profitable?", as well as regularly updated earnings information.
 An article that covers many facets of a query will perform better than one that covers only one aspect because more people will find the article useful.
 This will send signals to search engines that the content is valuable and can help it rank better for certain queries.

-Hundreds of other technical factors also play a part, but one of the most important is the quantity of domains linking into the article and the relative level of "authority" on the topic each of those in-linking domains possesses.
+Hundreds of other technical factors also play a part, but one of the most important is the number of domains linking into the article and the relative level of "authority" on the topic each of those in-linking domains possesses.